“Knowledgeable, experienced and networked.”

 Howard Kenison is a former Colorado Deputy Attorney General and nationally recognized attorney in environmental law and litigation.
-With over four decades of accomplishments, he brings vast legal and practical knowledge for clients dealing with the complex array of environmental laws that can impact projects and commercial transactions.
+With over four decades of accomplishments, he brings vast legal and practical knowledge assessing environmental risk and resolving legal issues for clients dealing with the complex array of environmental laws that can impact projects and commercial transactions.

 He effectively counsels clients before state and federal courts and administrative agencies, driving forward solutions that balance economic and environmental interests and achieve client objectives.
 He also frequently speaks to business and legal professionals in areas relevant to environmental law.